Konfekt/vim-DetectSpellLang/README.md

     \ }
     ```

+    Note that on Windows the most recent official aspell binaries are from
+    2002 and do not support all above file type options, for example, for 'tex'.

 - The value of `g:detectspelllang_threshold` defines the percentage of spelling mistakes among all words below which a spellcheck-language is recognized as correct.
     For example, with the default